alby981/poker_hands/README.md

 Of course i can explain how it works and the logic behind it, it's nothing really complicated.
 Tbh, i would like to do with bitwise comparisons that sounds to me the best solution, even in terms of performance, but is the less readable and, in that case, i had to do longer tests, so i preferred to follow a more "naive" approach.
+You find in the code something that it can be done differently, for instance in some for loops i use the "count".
+That's something i usually avoid, because of performance.
+It's a small change to do, nothing really major, but i just wanted to pointed it out. :D

 ### Framework Used